StarEren/AndonMonitorSystem/README.md

-# Winter Workterm - Parts Present Detection Project (2023)
+# Winter Workterm - Vorne (Andon) Database Project

 ## This is a work term project using camera to develop a system that pulls data from Vorne Andon system, convert to a readable format, and export to an excel file that is emailed out periodically.